telepresenceio/telepresence/reference/cluster-config.md

       namespace: ambassador
   ```

-From there, you can apply that secret to your cluster (it will go in the ambassador
+Save the output as a YAML file and apply the Secret to your
-namespace).
+cluster with `kubectl`.
 Once applied, you will be able to use selective intercepts with the
 `--preview-url=false` flag (since use of preview URLs requires a connection to Ambassador Cloud).